-Vacation will be scheduled according to the policy established by individual departments in accordance with the MGO Chapter 3.32(6)(c)6.
+Vacation will be scheduled according to the policy established by individual departments in accordance with MGO Sec.
+3.32(6)(c)6.

-The Mayor, or designee (the Human Resources Director), may designate an employee's beginning vacation leave entitlement at any step within the vacation schedule, for employees hired in CG18 or 19.
+The Mayor, or designee (the Human Resources Director), may designate an employee's beginning vacation leave entitlement at any step within the vacation schedule.
 If that occurs, the employee, for the purposes of calculating vacation, will be considered to have completed that amount of service.
 For example, a newly appointed employee may be given fifteen (15) days of vacation.
 In that case, the employee will be considered to have completed seven (7) years of service and will be entitled to a higher vacation amount after four (4) years (years 8, 9, 10, and 11) of service.
-(MGO 3.32(6)(c)7)
+(MGO 3.32(6)(c)7.)